LisaYoungUIUC/FarmDataAnalysis/README.md

 regions with the cleared strips and the control regions without strips.
 Older Sentinel-2 images are registered to a more recent image that seems to have better coordinates.

+The cover crops in this experiment were a mix of barley, oats, several brassica species and crimson clover; the field shown in these figures was seeded with a drone in September, into standing beans during leaf drop (~ R7).
-In April (prime time for the cover crops to be putting on biomass) the regions with cleared strips have about 80% as much biomass as the control regions.
+In April (prime time for the cover crops to be putting on biomass) the regions with cleared strips have about 80% as much cover crop biomass as the control regions.
 The corn was planted in mid-May.
 In June, the corn in strip-tilled regions has 5% to 20% more biomass than the corn in the control regions.
-The cover crops in this experiment were a mix of barley, oats, several brassica species and crimson clover; the field shown in these figures was seeded with a drone in September, into standing beans during leaf drop (~ R7).

 Harvest data will be coming soon.

 ![corn in terminated covers](IMG_2264.jpg)
 ![Strip till NDVI images](strips_expt_ims_Hett106.png)
-![Strip till NDVI histograms](strips_expt_hist_Hett106.png)
+![Strip till NDVI histograms](strips_expt_hist_Hett106.png) *All NDVI data on this page are derived from modified Copernicus Sentinel data [2024] processed by Sentinel Hub.*

 ## Starter Fertilizer Experiment